DURAARK/api-gatekeeper/README.md

 * build-service.sh
 * start-service.sh

-to build and start the service as a docker container.
+to build and start the service as a docker container on port 80.
+This can be changed in the 'start-service.sh' script.